Christmas Cantata

 More info

-This Cantata was written for and first performed by The Chamber Choir, Girls' Choir and Chamber Orchestra of Thames Valley College, Twickenham, directed by Andrew, on December 18th 1974.
+Christmas Cantata was composed by Andrew for and first performed by The Chamber Choir, Girls' Choir and Chamber Orchestra of Thames Valley College, Twickenham, directed by Andrew himself, on December 18th 1974.

 I went to the first performance, which Andrew directed.
 I wasn't the only one to be 'knocked out' by this amazing work: audience and pupils alike loved it.
 I sat next to Frank, Andrew’s father, who was very impressed.
 The pupils loved performing it too.
 I sat in the audience with a very cheap cassette player on my lap.
 This old recording (unfortunately muffled) can heard here.